-Here are the economic and non-economic damages that can be awarded to you as a victim of bicycle-related accidents:
+Here are the economic and non-economic damages that may be awarded to you as a victim of bicycle-related accidents:

-The liable party shall compensate you for any medical expenses you incur because of the accident.
-This includes everything from the ambulance ride to the hospital, to the prescription meds you need to take after you're discharged from the hospital.
+The liable party may compensate you for medical expenses you incur because of the accident.
+This includes everything from the ambulance ride to the hospital, to the prescription meds you need to take after you’re discharged from the hospital.

-This also includes any medical costs you will incur in the future, as long as it is related to the accident.
-This includes doctor's fees for future check-ups, long-term physical treatment, and mobility aids.
+This also may include any medical costs you will incur in the future, as long as it is related to the accident.
+This includes doctor’s fees for future check-ups, long-term physical treatment, and mobility aids.

 Loss of Income

-During your hospital stay, you are unable to work.
-Therefore, the liable party should also compensate you for any income or wage that you cannot earn because of your injury.
-You are also entitled to disability benefits if you cannot return to work for a long time because the accident resulted in a temporary disability.
+During your hospital stay, you may be unable to work.
+Therefore, the liable party may compensate you for any income or wage that you cannot earn because of your injury.
+You may also receive disability benefits if you cannot return to work for a long time because the accident resulted in a temporary disability.

 Sometimes, disability is permanent.
 Even with an extended hospital stay, there are cases wherein medical help cannot completely cure a person, and they end up with lifelong disabilities or paralysis.
 In cases like these, disability payments can go on indefinitely.